Gilles Salles: Career

 Salles is on secondment of his position of professor of medicine (haematology) at Université Lyon-1, (1996) and is the chief of the Lymphoma Service, within the Division of Hematologic Malignancies, Departement of Medecin at Memorial Sloan Kettering Cancer Center.
 He is also associate editor at the journal Haematologica.

 He is also a member of several professional societies, including the American Society of Hematology, the American Society of Clinical Oncology, the European Heamatology Association and the French Society of Hematology.
+He serves on the Scientific Advisory Board of the Lymphoma Research Foundation.

 He was designated as "Chevalier de l'Ordre du Mérite" in 2016 and received the Jose Carreras Award from the European Hematology Association in 2020.

 Research

 Salles has been especially interested in the clinical and biological study of malignant lymphoma – major focuses of his work include the description and validation of prognostic factors as well as clinical trials in indolent lymphomas.
 He has been involved as a coordinator or co-investigator in many clinical trials and studies within his field.
-Gilles Salles has directed or contributed to several International studies leading to the approval of several drugs used for the treatment of lymphoma, including rituximab, obinutuzumab, idelalisib, tisagenlecleucel, tafasitamab, tazemetostat.
+Gilles Salles has directed or contributed to several International studies leading to the approval of several drugs used for the treatment of lymphoma, including rituximab, obinutuzumab, idelalisib, tisagenlecleucel, tafasitamab, tazemetostat, polatuzumab Bedouin.

-Salles is the author of more than 450 international publications.
+Salles is the author of more than 600 international publications.